pwnpy/ShareSentry/README.md

 - This project was made possible thanks to the work of the [Office365-REST-Python-Client](https://github.com/vgrem/Office365-REST-Python-Client) library.

-- Special thanks to the [LOLSearches](https://github.com/ZephrFish/LOLSearches) for providing KQL queries samples.
+- Thanks to the [LOLSearches](https://github.com/ZephrFish/LOLSearches) for providing KQL queries samples.

 ## Disclaimer